top of page

 The Milkshake Study

-Morozko often says "The story you tell yourself is more important than the experience you have," and a decade-old study from researchers at Yale and Arizona State Universities confirms it (Crum et al. 2011).
+At Morozko, I often say "The story you tell yourself is more important than the experience you have," and a decade-old study from researchers at Yale and Arizona State Universities confirms it (Crum et al. 2011).

 Researchers gave participants identical milkshakes, with different labels.
 The first was labeled as a high-fat, high-calorie, dessert shake made with vanilla ice cream.
 The second was labeled non-fat, zero-sugar, low calorie yogurt dessert substitute.